php-ru/symfony-docs-ru/quick_tour/the_architecture.rst

         }
     }

 That's it!
 The new log message will be written to ``var/log/dev.log``.
-Of course, this can be configured by updating one of the config files added by the recipe.
+The log file path or even a different method of logging can be configured by updating one of the config files added by the recipe.

 Services & Autowiring
 ---------------------